kubicndmr/Gender-Classification/README.md

 Notes
 --------
-This is a simple PyTorch project.
-Model can classify clean speech signals according to frequency features with 100 percent accuracy.
+This is a simple PyTorch project aiming to classify genders according to clean speech signals of the speakers using frequency features.
+In my experiments I get 94 percent accuracy on 137 test samples.

 I'm using small subset of 16kHz McGill and VCTK clean speech databases consist of equal number of female and male English speakers.
 Databases can be found here: http://www-mmsp.ece.mcgill.ca/Documents/Data/